 Whilst the following tips are mainly focused at longer term partners, many of them can still be used by new couples too.
 Many spouses go through sexual “dry spells” on occasion.
 Other couples experience an imbalance as to libidos at times.
-These issues are definitely reasons that you may need to discuss the topic of how to improve your sex life with your spouse.
+These issues are definitely reasons that you may need to discuss the topic of how to improve your sex life with your partner and lover.
 While it may not be easy to do and must be conducted with some finesse, it is possible to figure out the best way to broach the subject so that the two of you can have a calm and productive discussion.
 Following are 10 tips for bringing up the subject with your partner:

 - Timing: The first thing you must consider in approaching this very sensitive topic is timing.
 Never, ever begin this discussion either just after sex or just before it.
 If you try to talk about it after sex, that will have ruined the entire experience and will leave a bad taste in both of your mouths.
 Approaching the topic before sex will insure that it doesn’t happen that night.

 - Plan a time to talk: While spontaneity may be good for some things, a chat about this topic should be planned.
 You don’t have to say what you want to discuss, but delivering a heads up that you want to chat to your spouse will provide a chance to prepare for the event.
 Blindsiding your spouse just may cause defensiveness and this won’t be a successful conversation at all.

 - Looking at the past: Sometimes a great way to start this conversation is to remind your spouse of how the two of you used to kiss for hours or how you couldn’t seem to keep your hands off of each other.
 Pleasant memories sets the stage for a good talk that might reignite some special fires.